aternosorg/php-curl-psr/README.md

 $client = new \Aternos\CurlPsr\Psr18\Client();
 ```

-When creating a client, you can optionally provide a PSR-17 `ResponseFactoryInterface` instance.
-By default,
+When creating a client, you can optionally provide PSR-17 `ResponseFactoryInterface` and `UriFactoryInterface` instances.
-the client will use the `Aternos\CurlPsr\Psr17\Psr17Factory` class included in this library.
+By default, the client will use the `Aternos\CurlPsr\Psr17\Psr17Factory` class included in this library.

-Additionally, you can pass an optional `CurlHandleFactoryInterface` instance as the second argument,
-which is mainly used for testing purposes.
+Additionally, you can pass an optional `UriResolverInterface` instance, which is used to resolve redirect targets.

 ### Configuring the client